YoYo000/MVSNet/README.md

 ## Todo

+* Training script for R-MVSNet
-* Recurrent MVSNet
+* New MVSNet model (network details have been changed)
 * View selection from Altizure/COLMAP/OpenMVG SfM output
 * Depth sample selection from Altizure/COLMAP/OpenMVG SfM output

 ## Changelog

+### 2019 Feb 28
-2019 Feb 28: Use `tf.contrib.image.transform` to implement differentiable homography warping.
-Depth map reconstruction is now x2 faster!
+* Use `tf.contrib.image.transform` for differentiable homography warping.
+Reconstruction is now x2 faster!

+### 2019 March 1
+* Implement R-MVSNet and GRU regularization
+* Network change: enable scale and center in batch normalization
+* Network change: replace UniNet with 2D UNet
+* Network change: use group normalization in R-MVSNet